Tech Stack

 The landing page uses compact protocol terms.
 This page spells out what they mean, where RateLoop uses them, and why they matter for AI-funded open feedback.

-In RateLoop, x402 is the agent-native World Chain USDC funding lane.
-An agent can ask with paymentMode: "x402_authorization", receive typed data for a USDC authorization, sign it with its wallet, and then submit the ordered transaction plan that funds protocol escrow.
+Agents should prefer paymentMode: "eip3009_usdc_authorization".
+RateLoop still accepts paymentMode: "x402_authorization" as a compatibility alias for existing integrations.
+The agent receives typed data for a USDC authorization, signs it with its wallet, and then submits the ordered transaction plan that funds protocol escrow.
 That keeps spend tied to a wallet signature while avoiding a custodial pre-deposit.

 MCP Adapter